thek27/pasteman/README.md

   - Replace a single value in the selected command with what you had already in the clipboard
   - Directly enter the values to be replaced using inline text & select boxes for multiple values

-In order for this to work pasteman uses scripting languages that pertain to the underlying system
+In order for this to work pasteman uses scripting languages that pertain to the underlying system.

+More specifically, in darwin environments we do ask permssion for System Events so we can use AppleScript to paste the clipboard contents in specific apps (iterm & TablePlus for the time being)

 ### Tech